 7. Disable Gravatars

-We used to used to host Gravatars with comments earlier.
+We used to host Gravatars with comments earlier.
 They look nice and encourage more comments undoubtedly, but then those 100 comments on your popular page will also load 100 gravatar!
 So disabling Gravatars will speed up site comments loading.
 With delayed image loading, this helps to keep these images now if you want.

 8. Load less Comments